-(5) $$\Delta pov_i = \overline{wr_i} \cdot \Delta pwr_i + \overline{wp_i} \cdot \Delta pwp_i + (\overline{pwp_i} - \overline{pwr_i}) \cdot (\Delta wp_i^e + \Delta P_i)$$
+(5) $\Delta pov_i = \overline{wr_i} \cdot \Delta pwr_i + \overline{wp_i} \cdot \Delta pwp_i + (\overline{pwp_i} - \overline{pwr_i}) \cdot (\Delta wp_i^e + \Delta P_i)$

 However, this requires that the data used to decompose changes in individual and household employment and changes in poverty are consistent.
 Since we must rely on SILC to establish a link between employment and income, it is only possible to pursue this integrated decomposition from 2004 onwards.
-For some countries, there are considerable differences between individual and household employment data obtained through LFS and SILC, as discussed in de Graaf-Zijl and Nolan (2011).
-Hence, circumspection is called for when connecting the analysis based on SILC 2005-2008 with the employment analyses for 1995-2008 and 2000-2008 based on LFS, as presented in previous Sections.
-In order to allow some comparison on a conceptual level the ILO definition of joblessness is applied, even though SILC makes it possible to define joblessness on a retrospective basis for the twelve months prior to the survey.
+For some countries, there are considerable differences between individual and household employment data obtained through LFS and SILC, as discussed in de Graaf-Zijl and Nolan (2011) and appendix 1 of this working paper.
+Hence, circumspection is called for when connecting the analysis based on SILC 2005-2008 with the employment analyses for 1995-2008 and 2000-2008 based on LFS, as presented in Sections 2 and 3 above.
+In order to allow some comparison on a conceptual level the ILO definition of joblessness is applied, even though SILC makes it possible to define joblessness on a retrospective basis for the twelve months prior to the survey (setting work intensity, as defined by Eurostat, to zero).

 Figure 9 summarizes the integrated decomposition of changes in household joblessness and poverty risks in the 20-to-59 age bracket on the basis of SILC.
-The underlying figures are presented in Table 4 and Table 5 (the statistical significance of the estimated changes in at-risk-of-poverty rates is provided in).
+The underlying figures are presented in Table 4 and Table 5 (the statistical significance of the estimated changes in at-risk-of-poverty rates is provided in Table 5)